guimossibento/facebook-comments-admin/bower_components/select2/docs/pages/06.data-sources/02.ajax/docs.md

 ## Transforming response data

-You can use the `ajax.processResults` option to transform the data returned by your API into the format expected by Select2:
+You can use the `ajax.processResults` option to transform the data returned by your Api into the format expected by Select2:

 ```
 $('#mySelect2').select2({